Civil Forfeitures in Nevada

 - As much as 100% of forfeiture proceeds go to law enforcement.

-If you property is being forfeited, call us immediately for a free, confidential case review.
+If your property is being forfeited, contact our Criminal Lawyers in Las Vegas at Hinds Injury Law Las Vegas immediately for a free confidential case review.